You know how there are some foods that you really don't like when you're a…

 One 10-oz package frozen chopped spinach

-1 red bell pepper, seeded and julienne sliced, then sliced in half (bite size slices)
+1 red bell pepper, seeded and thinly sliced, then sliced in half (bite size slices)

 8 oz. mushrooms, sliced